Skip to main content

 RatingMonthlyAnnual

-Rates are for 2025.
+Rates are for 2026 (effective December 1, 2025).
 The VA adjusts rates annually based on Social Security COLA.
 Verify current rates at va.gov/disability/compensation-rates.

 Important VA Disability Concepts